coding-eval-platform/playground-service/README.md

 Note that you have to use the same tag you used to create the image.

-Note that you will have to link the container with another container (or the host machine) in which a PostgreSQL server is running.
+Note that you will have to link the container with another container (or the host machine) in which a PostgreSQL server and a Kafka cluster is running.

 ## CI/CD Workflow